noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ###### Vector

 - read/write perf: reasonably fast read and update characteristics relative to other sequences
-  - evenly balas order to change any element, you have to change all parent elements in the tree
+  - evenly balanced tree: in order to change any element, you have to change all parent elements in the tree

 ```scala
 val poop = Vector(1,2,3)